 About Sydney Gay Counselling

-Counselling and Therapy for the Australian Gay, Lesbian, Bisexual, Queer, and Transgender Community
+Counselling and Therapy for the Australian and International Gay, Lesbian, Bisexual, Queer, and Transgender Community

-Sydney Gay Counselling is a private practice dedicated to improving the lives and relationships of Australian gay, lesbian, bisexual, transgendered and queer people.
+Sydney Gay Counselling is a private therapy practice dedicated to improving the lives and relationships of Australian and international lesbian, gay, bisexual, transgender, queer, intersex, asexual and questioning (LGBTQIA+) people.

 About Clinton Power